 On our arrival, the whole community came out to welcome us home.
-We marched through the settlement and arrived at the compound of whom they called the chief.
-Some of the invaders stopped at a distance, staring at the dead body of the one I killed outside the palace.
+We marched through the settlement and arrived at the compound of the one whom they called the chief.
+Some of the invaders stopped at a distance with the dead body of the invader whom I had killed outside the palace.

-The body was brought forth and on sighting it, the chief cried out and tore his garment in grieve.
+The body was brought forth and on sighting it, the chief cried out and tore his garment in grief.

 “I told this fool to stay back but he insisted on going for the hunt.
 Where were you when my son was killed?” said the chief as he turned and stared at my direction.
 I went to my knees and uttered no word.

-The chief snatched a sword from one of his guards and rushed toward my position, I held to my sword while on my knees and as I made an attempt to stand up in order to defend myself at the same time not exposing my intentions, the chief lifted his sword and decapitated the head of one that broke the news to him.
+The chief snatched a sword from one of his guards and rushed toward my position.
+I held to my sword while on my knees and as I made an attempt to stand up in order to defend myself, while at the same time not exposing my intentions, the chief lifted his sword and decapitated the head of the one who had broke the news to him.
 The headless body fell right next to me, and the remaining five elders fell to their knees begging for their lives.

 “You and your sons shall all pay for this.
 The first male of each one of you must be buried with my son and your daughters shall bear offspring for me… the one who did not birth a male I shall kill along with the new born,” said the chief.